| | |

 Construction:

 Take your utility knife and cut the tubing slightly longer than your galvanized finishing nails.
-Try to make the cut as straight as possible though it doesn’t have to be completely perfect.
+Try to make the cut as straight as possible, though it doesn’t have to be perfect.

 Optional: Make the cut diagonally to prevent a potential vertical fracture line.

-If you were very careful on you vertical cuts you can avoid this step, but to completely avoid spilling plaster onto my workbench I drilled four holes slightly larger than your tubing.
-I used these holes for support but also to catch any of the plaster in the gaps from you less than accurate vertical cuts.
+If you were careful on your vertical cuts you can skip this step, but to avoid plaster spilling onto my workbench I drilled four holes slightly larger than the tubing.
+The holes support the tubes upright and catch any plaster that seeps through gaps from less-than-perfect cuts.

-Being careful that the tubing fits together where you split the tubing vertically, insert the tubes into the holes (or carefully on a flat surface) Mix Plaster of Paris and carefully fill with to the top.
-The friction between the tubing should keep a water tight seal where you made the cut, though if the plaster is a little thin and it appears to be leaking through wait a couple minute for the plaster to setup some and try again, at that time it should not have the viscosity to seep through the very small gap that may be causing the leak.
+Being careful that the tubing fits together where you split it lengthwise, insert the tubes into the holes (or set them carefully on a flat surface).
+Mix your Plaster of Paris and fill to the top.
+The friction between the tubing should keep a water-tight seal at the cut.
+If the plaster is thin and you see it seeping through, wait a couple of minutes for it to set up a bit and try again.
+At that point it won’t have the viscosity to squeeze through a small gap.

 Take your two galvanized nails and push them through a small piece of wax paper.
-You may also allow the plaster to setup for a few minutes and then float the nails in the the plaster.
-I like the first method since gravity will help ensure they fall straight down and parallel to each other.
-As for spacing, I have done some experimentation with the gaps between the probes and my conclusion was, it doesn’t make much difference.
-As long as there is a gap (they are not touching) you should get reliable results.
+You can also let the plaster set for a few minutes and then float the nails in.
+I prefer the first method since gravity keeps them falling straight down and parallel.
+As for spacing, I experimented with different gaps between the probes and my conclusion was: it doesn’t make much difference.
+As long as they aren’t touching, you should get reliable results.

-After allowing the sensor to cure for about and hour remove it from the holes you drilled in the wood.
+After letting the sensor cure for about an hour, remove it from the drilled holes.

 Gently pull back the plastic tubing and you have a nice clean soil sensor.

-Lay them out to dry for 24 hours to cure completely and their construction is complete.
+Lay them out to dry for 24 hours to cure completely and you’re done with construction.

 How to use your cheap soil moisture sensor

-You can simply hook up a multi-meter and check the resistance though if you want to create anything automated you would need to use an integrated circuit (IC) or a electronics prototyping platform such as Arduino.
-By applying voltage to one side of the sensor and using a voltage splitting circuit connected to ground and an analog input you can then measure the voltage making it through the probe.
-The higher the voltage, the higher the moisture content of the soil.
+You can simply hook up a multimeter and read the resistance.
+But if you want anything automated you’ll need a microcontroller, something like an Arduino.
+Apply voltage to one side of the sensor, use a voltage divider circuit connected to ground and an analog input, then measure the voltage coming through.
+Higher voltage means higher moisture content.
+That’s the whole trick.

 Conclusion